xiaweijie1996/Full-Convolutional-Profile-Flow/README.md

   <img src="materials/fcpflow.png" alt="Top Bar">
 </p>

 Welcome to the repository containing the implementation of algorithms from the paper titled **'A Flow-Based Model for Conditional and Probabilistic Electricity Consumption Profile Generation and Prediction'**.

 - We have provided detailed tutorials for you to undershtand our model, check at [Tutorials](tutorials).
 - All process data for this project are available at [Data](data).
+- To reproduce all experiments in our paper, check [Exp](exp).
+- We have provided some pre-trained models to direct test the generation results, check below.

 ## Tutorials